ziga-vaupotic/tivoli-v-oblaku/README.md

 ## Instalation

-There are a few common ways of installing the project.
-The most straightforward way is to first install [DART](https://dart.dev/), [FLUTTER](https://flutter.dev/) and clone the repository.
+There are a few common ways of installing this project.
+The most straightforward way is to first install [Dart](https://dart.dev/) and [Flutter](https://flutter.dev/).
+Followed by cloning the project.
+The project might have been made on an older version of Flutter, therefore, there might be a few outdated function calls, etc.

 ## Contributing